Admissions process

 1. Application file

-When Spéos receives the complete application, it is reviewed by an admissions committee.
+Once the complete application has been received, it is reviewed by an admissions committee.

-To guarantee their place in the chosen program, Spéos asks admitted students to pay a non-refundable down payment of:
+To secure their place in the chosen program, admitted applicants must pay a non-refundable deposit:

 €2,000 for students from the European Union,